Projects

 Leave the follow-on team usable proof.

-Closeout photos and notes should help future technicians understand what changed, what was accepted, and what remains open.
+Final Record photos and notes should help future technicians understand what changed, what was accepted, and what remains open.

-Open closeout guidance
+Open closeout guide

 Ready To Send Project Facts?